 Blown-in insulation is also referred to as "blow-in" or "blown" insulation.
 It doesn't really matter which term you use.
 What DOES matter is the improved energy performance that blown insulation makes possible in any unfinished attic.

 According to the U.S. Dept. of Energy, most attics aren't adequately insulated.
 A typical home is likely to have less than R-20 attic insulation.
 But throughout most northern states, the DOE recommends that attics in be insulated to R-49 or more.

 Are you looking for an energy efficiency professional to improve the comfort of your home?
 Contact us today to schedule a Free Estimate for our experts to prescribe the best insulation for your needs.
 Blown insulation is a great option when insulating an attic.
-We offer our services in New York throughout Middletown, Spring Valley, Monroe, Monsey, New City, Nanuet, New Windsor, Suffren, Warwick, Nyack, and all surrounding cities and towns.
+We offer our services in New York throughout Middletown, Cornwall, Pine Bush, Nanuet, New Windsor, Suffren, Warwick, Nyack, and all surrounding cities and towns.

 The combination of too little insulation and too much air leakage can waste a great deal of energy.
 That's why home performance experts recommend that air-sealing improvements be combined with insulation upgrades.
 When attic air sealing is combined with an attic insulation upgrade, it's possible to reduce heating and cooling costs by as much as 40 percent.
 Wouldn't you be interested in cutting your "comfort" costs nearly in half?

 If you have an unfinished attic, you'll be surprised at how affordable it is to seal air leaks between your living space and the attic and upgrade attic insulation by having blown insulation installed.
 Both energy-saving upgrades can usually be completed in a single day.